 As a court-certified representative or surviving spouse, you can request a copy of the deceased’s credit report, which lists all the credit accounts issued in the dead person’s name.

-When someone dies, his or her credit card accounts are no longer valid.
-Don’t use them, and don’t let anyone else use them – not even for legitimate expenses of the deceased.
+When someone dies, their credit card accounts are no longer valid.
+Don’t use them, and don’t let anyone else use them, not even for legitimate expenses of the deceased.
+Using a credit card that belongs solely to someone who has died – even if the person using the card was an authorized user or had permission to use the card before the cardholder died – is fraud.

 Collect all credit cards from people who may have them, including any authorized user cards, and put them in a safe place or destroy them.
 If you think someone else has the account numbers for a credit card, tell them the account cannot be used.

 “If the account is a joint account, there should be no interruption to their use of the card,” says Betty Riess, Bank of America spokeswoman.
-Cardholders are often not clear about whether they are joint cardholders, or if one of them was really an authorized user who can use the card but is not responsible for the balance.
 “If the co-owner has any questions about the status, it’s always a good idea to reach out to the card issuer,” says Riess.

 If someone is an authorized user on the card belonging to a spouse who dies, in most states, the survivor is not liable for the debt.
-In community property states (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, Wisconsin and Alaska, which is an opt-in community property state), creditors may pursue a surviving spouse.
+In community property states, though, creditors may pursue a surviving spouse.
 If the amount is significant and you are not sure if the surviving spouse is required to pay, contact an estate attorney in your state.

 Obtain original death certificates from the county where the deceased lived.
 The funeral director who handled burial, cremation or other arrangements may also provide you with copies of the death certificate.
 Get more copies than you think you need – it’s easier than going back for more later.